mthiebaux/ThreeJSdemo/README.md

 ## *Instructions*

-Clicking on an object will activate it's transformation gizmo.
+Clicking on an object will activate its transformation gizmo.

-Keyboard keys T, R, and S will switch between translate, rotate, and scale.
+Keyboard keys T, R, and S will switch between translate, rotate, and scale operations.

-The W key will toggle between the object's world and local coordinate systems.
+The W key will toggle the gizmo between the object's world and local coordinate systems.

 Clicking on the background will disable the gizmo and activate the camera's controller.